AUSTRALIA : AUSTRALIAN CAPITAL TERRITORY

 The location was a compromise between the two rivals Melbourne and Sydney.
 This explains why the capital is roughly between the two states; although slightly closer to Sydney.

-Who was to design the city, was decided by way of an international competion which was won by an American architect named, Walter Burley Griffin.
+Who was to design the city, was decided by way of an international competition which was won by an American architect named, Walter Burley Griffin.

 Canberra was the name given to the new capital which is rumoured to be a translation of 'meeting place' in aboriginal.
 Slow progress was made, and until 1927 decisions were still made in Melbourne until parliament was convened in Canberra.

 The depression put a further dampener on the developments.
-It fact things didn't really start happening until well after the second world war.
+In fact things didn't really start happening until well after the Second World War.

-The Australian National University opened in 1946 followed by the Canberra School of Music in 1965 and is home to the National War Memorial.
+The Australian National University opened in 1946 followed by the Canberra School of Music in 1965.

 Points of Interest